travelnxtComponents/t-filter/spec.md

 		"selected": [],
 		//when multi select is allowd then checkboxes are shown "allowMultiSelect": true,
+		//this will show hover behaviour on desktop to apply only this option item by resetting all other filters "enableSelectionOveride":true,
 		"data": [
 			{
 				"primary": "Less than $75",